casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 By clicking the contract hash, you can see all entry points included in the contract, as well as the `NamedKeys` under which your contract’s name is stored.
 You should keep these named keys organized to avoid losing track while creating larger implementations.

-We can see a Tab `Deploys` in the contract as well.
-This is empty for now.
-If we had a cross-contract call and an entry point to a different contract would have been called, this would be visible here.
-For now just make sure to note the hash of the contract, which is `hash-b7a06298cc71d4cac05929cc0713dfd5a541c68b71cb500cd04547b5cd0385ea` in this case.
+An additional tab, `Deploys`, that is currently empty.
+If our contract included a cross-contract call that called an entry point from another contract, it would appear here.
+For now, we can note the hash of the contract, which is `hash-b7a06298cc71d4cac05929cc0713dfd5a541c68b71cb500cd04547b5cd0385ea`.

 ## Create another contract for the cross-contract call {#cross-contract}